Porsche Holding: Motorsport

 After 1970, the name of Porsche Salzburg disappeared from entry lists, as the second factory-backed team besides Wyer in the 1971 World Sportscar Championship season was merged with Martini Racing.
+The Martini entries won Sebring, where Ferrari had won in 1970, and again both Nürburgring and Le Mans.
+Alfa won two events, JWA five.

 Recent developments

 In January 2009, Porsche SE became the largest shareholder of Volkswagen AG, and in March 2011, Porsche SE as well as the Porsche and Piëch families sold the ownership in the Austrian company, which had been reorganized into Porsche Holding GmbH (Porsche Holding Salzburg), to Volkswagen AG.

 Today, Porsche Holding Salzburg is the largest car distributor in Europe, representing Volkswagen Group brands, including Porsche, in wholesale (as importer), retail (through its dealers), and in the after-sales business (service) in 21 countries in Europe, as well as in South America and in China.